The best baby comforters to soothe your little one

 Most little ones tend to choose their comforter naturally, but there's nothing wrong with buying a toy or blanket with the intention of it being your baby's comforter.
 The good news is that providing it's soft and cosy, they're likely to love it.

 Ideally, you want a baby comforter that can easily be washed as you'll need to do this regularly.
-Our number one tip would be to buy a couple just in case one gets lost or a backup one while one is in the wash.
+Our number one tip would be to buy a couple just in case one gets lost, or a backup one while the other is in the wash.

 When choosing a baby comforter, remember that you should never leave your baby unattended with anything that has a ribbon or cord attached to it, or any toy with parts that may come off.

-You should also remove the comfort from your baby's cot or bed once they're asleep - a clear cot is a safer cot.
+You should also remove the comforter from your baby's cot or bed once they're asleep - a clear cot is a safer cot.

 The best baby comforters